Start where you are.

 build what you imagine

-The model that moves communities from vision to reality
+A model that moves communities from vision to reality

+CFN’s role in this stage is simple: We help neighbors turn possibility into action.
 We support individuals, organizations, and citywide partners who want to contribute to meaningful neighborhood change.
 Whether you are a resident with an idea, a funder looking to support community-led work, or a partner seeking trusted guidance, you have a role in shaping the places where people live, learn, and belong.

 Because you don’t have to change the world — you just have to change what’s right outside your door.
 And together, that changes everything.